ilyarudyak/cs229-machine-learning/udacity/charityML/notes.md

 - what should we do with features, data volume? train on max data set (and optimized on it also, but we don't do this); no reason to work with features --DONE
-- question: what about balance between recall and precision; can we use F1 score, not F.5?

 #### more models
 - do logistic regression and random forest;